UnvLabs/site/docs/tutorial/comments.md

 sidebar_position: 2
 ---
 # Comments

-1. Comments can be used to explain Unv code.
+---
-2. Comments can be used to prevent execution when testing code.
+Comments are used to explain code or to tell the compiler or runtime to ignore these lines.Thses lines are esentially invisible to the compiler or runtime.

 ## Creating a Comment